The Cornwall We Want

 Creative Cornwall

-by Mylorian, almost 4 years ago
+by Mylorian, over 4 years ago

 It seemed to me that as soon as the lock down happened people started to reach for the arts: music, reading, drawing, dancing, writing: all the things we do to entertain ourselves, keep our spirits up and sooth ourselves.
 Like other people I enjoyed the peace and quiet of lockdown but I found I needed to keep busy.
 I read, wrote and sewed, which helped me feel calmer.
 We need to encourage people to keep doing these creative things, for our physical and mental health.
 It was good to have a daily exercise hour in lockdown, it encouraged me to...
 Continue reading